Skip to Content

 To address this issue, the Zoo provides support and training for Brazilian conservation partner, Projecto Ariranhas.
 This partner trains local guides in the Porto Jofre Region of Brazil to lead jaguar-safe tours so that local people and wildlife in the region can safely and successfully benefit from ecotourism.

-Where to See Tesoro Inside the Zoo
+Where to See Tesoro and Vida Inside the Zoo

 Guests might feel as if they are being watched from the side and above as they move along the forest trail.
 And they are!
 The largest cat species in the Americas, the jaguar, will keep a keen eye on visitors from several vantage points in their new habitat.

-Houston jaguar Tesoro can be seen inside the main habitat or above the path in a fully enclosed jaguar bridge.
+Houston jaguars Tesoro and Vida can be seen inside the main habitat or above the path in a fully enclosed jaguar bridge.
 Sculped by craftsmen to look like a fallen tree, this jaguar highway will act as a path for the cats to move from their behind-the-scenes night house to the spacious new habitat.
 On some days, a jaguar might have the opportunity to lounge up there for as long as they like, watching guests pass below.